Sourena-Mohit/ML_Predicting-Sleep-Variables-in-Mammals/Brandt/Brandt_README.md

 23/01 - Reverted back to orginal work and code, adding Residuals Analysis to confirm that a non-linear relationship does not exist, i.e., bigger animals sleep less
 Order Cingulata, armidillos, are an outlier in that they sleep a lot for their size, confirmed in the literature, but no reason as for 'why'

+Note: I've disabled warnings on the notebook as I started recieving popups with regards to future changes to libraries which are not relevant / effect functionality